Space-Terrestrial Integrated Internet of Things: Challenges and Opportunities: The Future IoT Network Architecture

 \subsection{Direct to Satellite IoT}

-On the other hand, applications on less accessible regions (i.e., oceans, mountains, poles) might not justify or even hinder the deployment of IoT gateways.
-In such scenarios, IoT devices should rather directly access the satellite with an on-board gateway.
+Applications that need to function in less accessible regions (i.e., oceans, mountains, poles) might not justify or even hinder the deployment of IoT gateways on ground.
+In such scenarios, IoT devices should rather directly access the satellite hosting an on-board IoT gateway.
 As GEO links are not suitable due to the large range, LEO satellites emerge as the most appealing approach.
-Flying at less than 1000 km above Earth, the channel with LEO satellites can be set up to meet the margins required by LoRaWAN and NB-IoT protocols, even with low-cost antennas on the IoT device (and without any other modification to the device).
+Flying at less than 1000 km above Earth, the channel with LEO satellites can be set up to meet the margins required by terrestrial IoT protocols, even with low-cost antennas on the IoT device (and without any other modification to the device).
+Recent in-orbit deployments including the \href{https://www.univ-grenoble-alpes.fr/english/latest-grenoble-made-nano-satellite-launched-into-space--987001.kjsp?RH=2320611992758370}{ThingSat}, \href{https://www.hackster.io/news/fossasat-1-an-open-source-satellite-for-the-internet-of-things-7f31cab00ef5}{FossaSat}, \href{https://space.skyrocket.de/doc_sdat/lacunasat-3.htm}{LacunaSat}, and \href{https://alen.space/alen-space-validates-in-orbit-the-payload-of-the-first-cubesat-of-sateliots-constellation/}{Sateliot} satellites proved the feasibility of the approach, also discussed in related research papers~\cite{colavolpe2019reception,ouvry2018ultra}.
+Moreover, modern and cost-effective LEO nano-satellite platforms can be leveraged to accommodate the reduced power and volume requirements of IoT gateways.

-The main challenge with direct-to-satellite IoT access is that LEO orbital periods are in the order of ~90 minutes, which implies the duration of a typical satellite pass over a given point of the planet will be in the order of 10 to 3 minutes (for a perfectly zenithal pass and a pass over the horizon, respectively).
-During this period, the channel conditions will vary drastically from more than 2,000 km to the actual satellite altitude (at the zenith position as seen from the device perspective).
-The coverage region of a single LEO satellite will thus move at the same speed over the surface (approx. 7 km/s), implying that the set of served devices will change in time.
-In other words, DtS-IoT renders a high-speed flying IoT gateway with a highly varying channel over a predictable orbital trajectory.
+The main challenge with direct-to-satellite IoT (DtS-IoT) communication is that DtS-IoT enables a high-speed flying IoT gateway, with a highly varying channel, over a predictable orbital trajectory.
+More specifically, the duration of a typical satellite pass over a given region is in the order of 10 to 3 minutes for a perfectly zenithal pass and a pass over the horizon, respectively.
+Hence, during this period, the channel conditions vary drastically from more than 2,000 km to the actual satellite altitude (at the zenith position as seen from the device perspective).
+Since the coverage region of a LEO satellite moves at a constant speed over the surface (approx. 7 km/s), the set of served devices changes in time.